Tag Archives: bank-owned vehicles

 • Upsell to survive

-That is why dealer transactions often include:
+That is why dealer transactions often include extra costs and pressure.

-Banks are not.
+Banks are structured differently.

 Why Banks Do Not Care About Commissions or Fees